tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 Since we've already read in the stage as `String -> IO ()`, this works out just fine.

-Now we can actually write a function to parse our all the arguments:
+We can now write a function to parse out all of the arguments:

 ```haskell
 parseArgs :: [String] -> Maybe Args